 Where to stay

 I highly suggest staying at Broadbeach or below, skipping Mermaid Beach and Miami.
 The further south you go, the more local it’s going to get.
 Burleigh Heads is a really nice beach, protected from prevailing southeasterly winds by a generous headland.
-It has a seaside parks, great café culture, boutique shops, and good surf.
-It’s my favourite!
+It has seaside parks, great café culture, boutique shops, and good surf.
+It’s my favourite – can you tell?!
 If you’re a surfer, check the map at the end of the post for other surf spots.

 Blissful!
 Most of the time.
-The Gold Coast is sub-tropical in climate (comparable to south Florida), so summer is hot and humid with regular but generally short tropical storms.
+The Gold Coast is sub-tropical in climate (comparable to south Florida for our US readers), so summer is hot and humid with regular but generally short tropical storms.
 Winter is mild, sunny and dry.
-The hinterland area will generally be a few degrees cooler than the coast year round.
+The hinterland area will generally be a few degrees cooler than the coast year-round.
 Summer sea temperatures range from 25.4 – 27.1°C (77.7 – 80.8°F) and in winter 21.5 – 22.6°C (70.7 – 72.7°F).